If you’ve spent any time at all in the heath & fitness space, you’ve probably heard of both the paleo diet & the vegan diet.

 The Paleo diet is unique in the fact that it can be as flexible as you need it to be.
 If your body can tolerate chicken, but not pork, you can still be Paleo.
 Some people choose to incorporate high-quality dairy sources (grass-fed butter or full-fat fermented yogurt) because it works for their body.
 For other people, these foods do not.

 It is helpful to think of Paleo as being a framework for a diet.
 It is meant to make life easier and remove the “rules” around food choices.
+Many paleo adherents don’t count calories or track their food – and focus instead on satiety – which is helpful for many people who get hyperfocused and feel guilty when “on a diet.”

 It’s also relatively simple to eat out following the Paleo guidelines.
 Some restaurants even offer Paleo options nowadays, but if not, it’s relatively easy to find Paleo-friendly meals.
 Sticking to meat, vegetables, and fruit will never steer you wrong.